EvaB85/command-git-instructions/README.md

 - `git commit -m 'enter in MEANINGFUL commit message'` **git log** -> shows full log of all commits to master branch **git checkout** -> creates a new branch
--`git checkout -b [branch name]` -creates a new branch and switches to that branch
+-`git checkout -b [branch name]` -- creates a new branch and switches to that branch -`git checkout [branch name]` -- switches to that branch